Paclitaxel Protein-bound (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using cimetidine (Tagamet®), fluoxetine (Prozac®), gemfibrozil (Lopid®), rifampicin (Rifadin®, Rimactane®), verapamil (Calan®), medicine to treat an infection (such as erythromycin, itraconazole, ketoconazole, voriconazole, Nizoral®), medicine to treat HIV infection (such as efavirenz, indinavir, nelfinavir, nevirapine, ritonavir, saquinavir, Atripla®, Norvir®), or medicine to treat seizures (such as carbamazepine, phenytoin, Dilantin®, Tegretol®).
+- Some foods and medicines can affect how paclitaxel works.
+Tell your doctor if you are using cimetidine, fluoxetine, gemfibrozil, rifampicin, verapamil, medicine to treat an infection (such as erythromycin, ketoconazole), medicine to treat HIV infection (such as efavirenz, indinavir, nelfinavir, nevirapine, ritonavir, saquinavir), or medicine to treat seizures (such as carbamazepine, phenytoin).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, kidney disease, or neuropathy or other nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease or an infection.

 - This medicine is made from donated human blood.
-Some human blood products have transmitted viruses to people who have received them.
-Human donors and donated blood are both tested for viruses before the medicine is prepared.
-Although the risk of getting a virus is low, talk with your doctor if you are concerned.
+The blood is tested before the medicine is prepared.
+Although the risk is low, some people have received viruses from human blood products.
+Talk with your doctor if this concerns you.

 Possible Side Effects While Using This Medicine